kurtschlueter/GitHubFrameworkStats/README.md

     - Side note.
 This has been a good experience using vanilla Javascript.
 It makes me really appreciate the value of using a front-end framework.
 There were so many instances where I would think to myself, “wow, this would be so much easier with Angular or React”.
 That being said, it is refreshing to know that I do not have to be dependent on them.

+9. Framework Bios from the Readme

+    - The refresh button is complete.
+Before I move on to styling or instructions, I want to see if I can add another tool to the dashboard.
+I found something that would have been really useful...
+Traffic stats for each framework.
+The problem is that authorization is needed for this data.
+That is so unfortunate because I think that "pageviews" would really help gauge popularity through time.
+I also found a website that shows how many websites use each framework along with many more detailed splits.
+Those stats are not GitHub related so I cannot use them for this dashboard.
+The rest of what the GitHub api has to offer isn't worth it so I decided to add summaries from each framework's readme.

+    - A tool for ReadMe bio's is what I'll create instead.
+I feel it's usefull to have each framework's introduction easily accessible just to give some flavor and to allow them to pitch themselves.
+It will also be fun to create a a tabbed interface from scratch.
+I cannot promise it'll look pretty.

+    - I will also have to restructure everything involved with the statistic table because I will have two tables.
+I was not descript enough from the start